AntMouss/Novelties-detection-project/README.md

 ### 5.Window Similarity computation

-explicative diagram :
+**Similarity Computation Steps Schema :**

 ![similarity computation](src/diagram/Similarity_computation_diagram.png)

-1. we use similarity calculator extracting two consecutive models corresponding to two consecutive windows, and we compute [Jaccard similarity](https://pyshark.com/jaccard-similarity-and-jaccard-distance-in-python/) the supervised case we compute Jaccard similarity for each topic corresponding to a label and we stack similarity score in a list:
+1. we use similarity calculator extracting two consecutive models corresponding to two consecutive windows, and we compute [Jaccard similarity](https://pyshark.com/jaccard-similarity-and-jaccard-distance-in-python/) the supervised case we compute **Jaccard similarity** for each topic corresponding to a label, and we stack similarity score in a list:
    *example* : assume the two bellow cluster words for the label i -> "sport":

 ```json